alegian/thaumcraft7/README.md

 ## Preface

-An attempt to rewrite azanor's Thaumcraft for modern versions of Minecraft.
+A complete rewrite & re-imagination of azanor's Thaumcraft for modern versions of Minecraft.
-I am in no way associated with azanor and will not use any of their assets, except perhaps the mod name.
+I am in no way associated with azanor and will not use any of their assets, except perhaps temporarily the mod name (which I will also change upon release).

-What version of Thaumcraft am I copying?
+What version of Thaumcraft am I rewriting?
 None specifically.
-The plan is to keep the best features from each version, using Thaumcraft 4.2 as the skeleton (because I enjoyed it the most).
-I may add small features that did not exist in the original mod, always staying faithful to the original experience.
+I am going to implement what I enjoyed most from each version (my favorite being Thaumcraft 4.2).
+I plan to add features that did not exist in the original mod, and change old features to give them fresh new mechanics, visuals and names.

 I happen to be Greek, Thaumaturgy literally means "the act of performing miracles".
 Good pick azanor ;-)